HIPAA leadership & executive cybersecurity

 Security failures can create business interruption, regulatory exposure, legal concerns, loss of trust, and financial damage.

-Achieving Cybersecurity Excellence: The OC Security Audit Approach
+OC Security Audit approach

 OC Security Audit helps organizations strengthen cybersecurity, reduce compliance risk, and build practical security programs that leadership can understand and manage.
+The work connects technical findings to executive decisions, documentation, remediation, vendor risk, incident response, and long-term business resilience.

-Risk Management
+Risk Assessments

 Compliance Readiness